chaoge525/soafee_demo/documentation/builds.rst

         ``DISTRO = "ewaol"``

-* (Optionally) Configure the image ``DISTRO_FEATURES``
+* Configure the image ``DISTRO_FEATURES``
+    An image architecture must be defined in ``DISTRO_FEATURES`` in order to build an EWAOL image.
+The features to enable a baremetal or virtualization image architecture are provided in `Distribution Features`_.
-    The image features as defined in `Distribution Features`_ can be configured to enable particular functionalities within the resulting EWAOL image.
+    The additional image features listed can also be configured to enable particular functionalities within the resulting EWAOL image.
 For example, as ``ewaol-devel`` is set by default, additional features such as EWAOL image validation tests may simply be added to the build by appending the following to ``conf/local.conf``:

         ``DISTRO_FEATURES:append = " ewaol-test"``